-Mayon Volcano is iconic mountain with one of the most perfect, symmetric cones in the world.
-Volcano is 2,462 m tall, with very steep (35 – 40 degrees) sides.
-This is one of the most active volcanoes in Philippines and over the last four centuries it has erupted at least 48 times.
+Mayon Volcano is an iconic mountain with one of the most perfect, symmetric cones in the world.
+This volcano is 2,462 m tall, with very steep (35 – 40 degrees) sides.
+This is one of the most active volcanoes in the Philippines and over the last four centuries it has erupted at least 48 times.

-Volcano is active up to this day – last classic eruption took place in 2009, but violent phreatic eruption (caused by the explosion of groundwater vapor) took place in 2013.
+Volcano is active up to this day – last classic eruption took place in 2009, but violent phreatic eruption, which was caused by the explosion of groundwater vapor, took place in 2013.

-Terrible tragedy took place in the early 1st February, 1814, when the 10 km distant Mayon Volcano erupted with unseen force.
+Terrible tragedy took place in the early 1st February 1814, when the 10 km distant Mayon Volcano erupted with an unseen force.

-Few hours later the dust subsided and light reached the former site of Cagsawa and other local towns.
-Sight was terrible – five towns were completely destroyed, ground was covered with bodies of dead and wounded people.
-Layer of hot ashes covered the land which some hours earlier was lush and green, in some places layer was up to 9 m thick.
+A few hours later the dust subsided and light reached the former site of Cagsawa and other local towns.
+The sight was terrible – five towns were completely destroyed, the ground was covered with bodies of dead and wounded people.
+A layer of hot ashes covered the land which some hours earlier was lush and green, in some places layer was up to 9 m thick.
 The site of the nearby Budiao town changed beyond recognition – only the tops of coconut palms perched out from the layer of ash.

-It is not possible to tell how many people died in this catastroph.
-Some written sources of those times mention that at least 12 thousands died, although now a more subtle figure of 1,200 – 2,200 victims is mentioned.
+It is not possible to tell how many people died in this catastrophe.
+Some written sources of those times mention that at least 12 thousand died, although now a more subtle figure of 1,200 – 2,200 victims is mentioned.

 Death in the church

 As the eruption started, bells in the belfry of Cagsawa Church started to ring, inviting people to hide behind the stone walls of the church.

 Unfortunately this did not help: hot ash fell on the roof, the church burned and was partly destroyed, lava stream entered it.
 More than 200 people died inside.